yinkar/morse-translator/README.md

 # Morse Translator

-Morse code to Latin and Latin to Morse code convertor and player.
+Morse code to Latin and Latin to Morse code converter and player.

 ![Screenshot](screenshot.png)